OHI-Science/ohi-global/README.md

 * **Pressure: po_nutrients_3nm:** Wait for John to update these data.
 Should be straight-forward.

-* **Pressure: sp_alien:** This was based on the Molnar 2008 paper (data on the MEOW scale).
-If we continue with this approach, I don't think there are any updated.
-Other options: (1) use John's alien data based on shipping models?
-(2) aquamaps included invasive species.
-Some potential issues:  Using the Aquamaps data would be fairly time-intensive.
-Also, Katie had this to say about why the Molnar data might be better:
-> for alien species, you were asking for a reminder of the reason not to use AquaMaps: it’s that they are not ranked on invasiveness.
-A species may be an alien but not be well established or be causing impacts.
-Instead, the study used had ranked species by invasiveness, and we only picked those ones with high ranks.
-Although outdated, that study is also more likely to be thorough, since it was a dedicated meta-analysis, compared to what Aquamaps may be providing.

 * **Pressure: sp_genetic:** Trujillo data from 2008.
 No updates for genetic escapes, but updates to FAO mariculture data which seems to be integrated in the calculation.
 Can't find the script where this is calclulated.

 * **Pressure: ss_wgi** The data is available to update this resilience/pressure data.

 * **Pressure: po_chemicals** John will be updating these data
 * **Pressures: po_pathogens** Data not available, will keep checking
-* **Pressures: po_trash** Check on trash data layer.
-Data is located here: N:\git-annex\globalprep\FiveGyres_MarinePlastics_CW\v2015
+* **Pressures: po_trash** Check on new trash data layer.
+Data is located here: N:\git-annex\globalprep\FiveGyres_MarinePlastics_CW\v2015.
+We will probably want to get the normal trash data anyway so we can estimate trend.

 ###Not Doing
 * **Pressure: Artisanal high bycatch** Data from *Reefs at Risk Revisited* study - which hasn't been updated.

+* **Pressure: sp_alien:** This was based on the Molnar 2008 paper (data on the MEOW scale) which has not been updated.
+We will not be updating these data (see this [issue](https://github.com/OHI-Science/issues/issues/388))

 ###Done
 * **Organizing pressure reference points** Create a table that indicates the reference points used to rescale the pressures (https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/1FMSqD4vBxYTBCsyejFnOdw-MfE_DgGetZ3B0CS8-fto/edit?usp=sharing).

-*
-* **John P** make sure things are in place so he can work on the pressure layers when the time comes.
-Ben H. Update: John will be starting May 1st!
+* **John P** Ben H. Update: John will be starting May 1st!

 ###Future improvements
 * **LSP:** Analyze in open source software.

+###General Notes
+There is FAO fish data for 2012 (most pressures data goes to 2011).
+So, it is possible to update these pressure layers.
+But, Katie says this is not worth it:
+>for the fishing pressures, my opinion is it’s not worth redoing with the 2012 catch data we have, since that is split by gear using a very sketchy method.
+The whole effort of re-calculating just to incorporate an additional year of poor quality information seems not worthwhile.
+However, I think it’s worth re-doing with the new SAUP data split by gear, if there’s enough time (now that Jamie generated productivity multipliers we’re able to do that!).
+We’d need to request that they send the data by half-degree cell, though, to be able to match the productivity data - not sure if they’ll agree to that.